-As known as: Spider Chart, Web Chart, Polar Chart, Star Plots.
+Also known as: Spider Chart, Web Chart, Polar Chart, Star Plots.

 Radar Charts are a way of comparing multiple quantitative variables.
 This makes them useful for seeing which variables have similar values or if there are any outliers amongst each variable.
-Radar Charts are also useful for seeing which variables are scoring high or low within a dataset, making them ideal for displaying performance.
+Radar Charts are also useful for seeing which variables are scoring high or low within a dataset, making them suited for displaying performance.

 Having too many variables creates too many axes and can also make the chart hard to read and complicated.
 So it's good practice to keep Radar Charts simple and limit the number of variables used.

 Another flaw with Radar Charts is that they’re not so good for comparing values across each variable.
 Even with the aid of the spiderweb-like grid guide.
 Comparing values all on a single straight axis is much easier.

 Check out our fast-paced, data visualisation-themed card game:

 Merchandise & other related dataviz products can be found at the store.